lombardo-chcg/slick-exercises/README.md

 # run a single test class
 ./gradlew test --tests BasicSpec

-# run a single test method
+# run a single test method using the test name
 ./gradlew test --tests "should Retrieve everything from a table"
 ```